Hot chicken: Preparation

 Although the components of the dish largely remain the same, the preparation of the dish can differ greatly.
 A pressure fryer or deep fryer can be used, although most restaurants serve a pan-fried dish.
 Nearly all hot chicken is marinated in buttermilk to impart flavor and to retain the meat's juices upon frying (sometimes in olive oil).
 Some preparations of hot chicken are breaded and fried after application of the spice paste; the more traditional method has the paste applied immediately after the chicken is removed from the fryer.

-A typical Nashville-style hot chicken spice paste has two key ingredients: lard and cayenne pepper.
+Traditionally Nashville-style hot chicken spice paste had two key ingredients: lard and cayenne pepper.
 The two are mixed together, three parts pepper to one part lard, and heated until they form a thick sauce.
 Some restaurants vary the composition of the paste, adding sugar, garlic, or additional hot sauce.
 The paste is applied to the fried chicken by the server using a spoon and latex gloves; it is lightly squeezed into the finished chicken by hand.